CB721/clef-co/README.md

         * Product name, description and image are displayed
     * Next, they encounter the product bundles
         * Bundles are predetemined products based off of genres
-        * When they click the "Learn more" button, a modal with the all the products included appears.
+        * When they click the "Learn more" button, a modal with the all products included appears
             * If they are logged in, they have the ability to add all of the items to their cart
             * Otherwise, they are prompted to login
         * Each bundle is designed to look an iPod